Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 Sonia and Darren have obviously given a lot of thought to what goes into a luxury cottage break.
 And then they’ve taken it one step further, with personal touches.

-From the correspondance before the visit, the thoughtful welcome pack, the little extras for canine visitors, and the well-stocked information pack, this really is self-catering at a high level.
+From the correspondence before the visit to the thoughtful welcome pack, the little extras for canine visitors and the well-stocked information pack, this really is self-catering at a high level.

-On our last night in Puddle Duck Cottage, after everyone else had gone to bed, I sat for a while on my own in the living room.
+On our last night in Puddle Duck Cottage, after everyone else had gone to bed, I sat for a while on my own in the garden.
 I felt so utterly relaxed, all tension gone from my shoulders.

 Whether you are meeting up with friends, spending a weekend away with family, or just getting away from it all on a digital detox, Puddle Duck Cottage is truly a luxury escape from the modern world.

 We enjoyed a complimentary weekend at Puddle Duck Cottage, thanks to Puddle Duck Cottages.
 The minimum stay is three nights and prices start from £700 for a three night weekend stay.
 Duckling Cottage next door costs from £550 for a three night weekend visit.